kalu-o/k_mean_clustering/README.md

 # k_mean_clustering
-This is an implementation of k-means clustering algortithm in C
+This is an implementation of the k-means clustering algortithm in C